Appendix 4: Student Complaint Form

 Richard Bland College is committed to respecting all members of the campus community.
 Students represent a vital component of our community.
 The purpose of the complaint process to is to ensure all student complaints are addressed fairly and resolved promptly.

 When possible, students are encouraged to seek an informal resolution of the matter directly with the faculty or staff involved.
-However, if an informal approach is neither successful nor advisable, the student should use the online complaint form above.
+However, if an informal approach is neither successful nor advisable, the student should use the following procedure:

-Upon receipt of the complaint a conference will take place with the student and a staff member from the Director of Human Resource’s office.
+Upon receipt of a completed form, a conference will take place with the student and a staff member from the Director of Human Resource’s or the Assistant Provost of Student Life‘s office.
 The staff member will notify appropriate persons and request any information or documentation needed to resolve the complaint.
 The staff member may attempt to resolve the complaint by encouraging discussion between the student(s) and the faculty member/administrator or by taking the appropriate action to resolve the complaint.

 A review of the complaint with the supervisor(s) or others in the line of supervision may be used when deemed appropriate and beneficial to the process.
 All relevant documentation and possible outcomes must be submitted by the student or other appropriate persons to the applicable supervisor(s) within ten (10) business days of the date the complaint is filed.

-When possible, the final resolution (or a finding of “unresolved”) will be filed with the Director of Human Resources office within fifteen (15) business days of the date the complaint is filed.
+When possible, the final resolution (or a finding of “unresolved”) will be filed with the Director of Human Resources or the Assistant Provost of Student Life‘s office within fifteen (15) business days of the date the complaint is filed.
 If there are circumstances requiring an extension of this deadline, the staff member assigned to the complaint will notify the parties involved.

 Note: Nothing in this procedure or in this Student Handbook is intended to circumscribe or modify the existing right of any department to do the following, provided, however, that none of these rights may be exercised in an arbitrary or capricious manner: